-The Company's independent registered public accounting firm is PricewaterhouseCoopers LLP, who has issued an integrated audit report dated February 23, 2023 in respect of the Company's consolidated financial statements as of December 31, 2022 and 2021 and on the effectiveness of the Company's internal control over financial reporting as at December 31, 2022.
-PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and within the meaning of the United States Securities Act of 1933, as amended, and the applicable rules and regulations thereunder adopted by the SEC.
-PricewaterhouseCoopers LLP is registered with the Public Company Accounting Oversight Board.
+The Company's independent registered public accounting firm is PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have issued a Report of Independent Registered Public Accounting Firm dated February 21, 2025 in respect of the Company's consolidated financial statements as of, and for each of the years ended, December 31, 2024 and 2023 and on the effectiveness of the Company's internal control over financial reporting as at December 31, 2024.
+PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and the rules of the US Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB) on auditor independence.